NicolasMoller9/exotic-generator/README.md

 ### Propagating Exotic Particles in Simulations

-The exotic-propagator module moves the generated exotic particles along a track and simulates its eventual interactions with the medium.
+The exotic-propagator module moves the generated exotic particles along a straight line and simulates its eventual interactions with the medium.

 For magnetic monopoles, if the value of velocity stored in the info directory is below 0.09*c, proton decay catalysis can be simulated by giving a value to either `MeanFreePath` or `CrossSection`.
 If beta is above 0.09 and a value is given to one of these two parameters, there will be a warning and the catalysis process will be turned off.
 When giving a value of CrossSection, the mean free path is calculated internaly as a function of beta:
 ![proton decay catalysis](resources/docs/PDecay_MFP.png)

-When simulating proton decays, the propagator adds Poisson-distributed numbers of cascades at uniformly distributed positions along the monopole particle tracks.
+When simulating proton decays, the propagator adds Poisson-distributed numbers of cascades at uniformly distributed positions along the monopole particle track.
 By default, for each catalyzed proton decay, a positron ("eplus") is produced, carrying the whole energy from the proton.
 Although this is not correct physics-wise, the light output is the same, as the direction of each cascade is randomized as well.
 Nevertheless, there is the option to use the correct decay (`UseCorrectDecay`) into a 460-MeV positron and a 480-MeV neutral pion at the cost of twice as much secondary particles in the `MCTree`, which have to be propagated through the detector.
 To save further computing resources, the option `ScaleEnergy` allows to reduce the number of cascades (stipulates a mean free path of 1 m) while increasing their energy.
 This is helpful for short mean free paths.

 If `CalculateEnergy` is true and a value is given to either `StepSize` or `MinLength` and `MaxLength`, the propagator calculates the energy loss of the particle per simulation step depending on the exotic particle mass and updates the exotic particle velocity in each simulation step accordingly.
 The module returns an `MCTree` containing many particles lined up in order to track the velocity changes.

 If one wishes to simulate light emission from a catalysis process only, setting `KeepPrimary` to false will effectively set the track length of the primary exotic to 0, making it effectively dark in light simulators.

 Note1: For monopole, proton decay catalysis is model dependent, while luminescence is not.
-If one wants to simulate only luminescence light and turn off proton decay, no parameters need to be set as this is the by default configuration.
+If one wants to simulate only luminescence light and turn off proton decay, no parameters need to be set as this is the default configuration.

-Note2: All energy loss and light yield formulas of relevant exotic particles are written in python scripts under (resources/docs/matter_interactions/).
+Note2: All energy loss and light yield formulas of relevant exotic particles are written in python scripts under resources/docs/matter_interactions/.

 ## Running Tests